GfSE/SpecIF-Class-Definitions/Readme.md

 ## The folder `_Packages`

 The folder packages contains merges of class definitions to one single SpecIF file.
-In the class definitions the data types and class definitions are seperated into single files.
+In the class definitions the data types and class definitions are separated into single files.
-To have all rlevant data together in one SpecIF file, the _Packages folder contains SpecIF files, that are generated from the class definition files.
+To have all relevant data together in one SpecIF file, the _Packages folder contains SpecIF files, that are generated from the class definition files.

+## The folder `vocabulary`

+The folder vocabulary contains the SpecIF vocabulary defining a set of terms used for SpecIF.

+<b>The vocabulary is currently only available in SpecIF 1.0 JSON-format.
+We work to provide it as soon as possible using the SpecIF schema format 1.1.</b>

 ## What about the file `Empty.specif` ?